MarkHershey/SUTDHousingPortal/docs/Final_report.md

 - To design and implement UI components from scratch requires a tremendous amount of work.
 Therefore, we utilize some libraries such as [Ant Design](https://ant.design/), [Bootstrap](https://getbootstrap.com/), and [Material UI](https://material-ui.com/).
 - Every HTTP request takes time to get a response.
 If we directly 'assume' that the data is ready and start to render it, it will result in page errors.
 Therefore, we decided to use empty placeholders to fill in all the required data fields first.
 Then, after the data is fetched, we use the `componentDidMount` function to replace all placeholders with real data.
 - There were some challenges when passing data among React components by using the state.
 As the `setState` method is asynchronous, there were instances a user would like to make changes to a form and due to these changes are made using `setState`, there would be a time delay when making these changes.
 Hence, if the user decides to submit the form before `setState` is completed, the data sent to the server would not be the latest data as the user intended.
 To handle this, we implemented a callback condition to check whether the data has been fully updated before allowing the data to be patched with a request.
+- After the update of certain user profiles, it is good to see the change immediately after the update completes.
+However, updating the change is done by an async HTTP `POST` request while in order to get the updated value we need an async HTTP `GET` request.
+When writing code, if we just execute the `POST` followed by `GET`, it is possible that `POST` is done after the `GET`, resulting in failure of fetching the latest version of data.
+Our solution is that we start the `GET` only when we are sure that `POST` has completed by putting the `GET` function inside the `.then()` of the `POST` function(That means that the `POST` has returned normally).
+The experience has taught us: be aware of the async function!
+- Another challenge is to preventing user accessing pages that it does not has access to.
+Admin and students have their unique frontend interfaces, which shouldn't be reached by the other type of user.
+We do try to avoid this by designing 2 different navigation bars.
+However, instead of using the navigation bar, how about the student just key in the URL?
+Therefore we designed a router guard (which is different from our login router guard), if the type of the user is forbidden, it will redirect the URL to the home page.

 ### Testing Challenges